germanbisurgi/jedi/README.md

 ```

 ### Array choices
-A fieldset to containing a list of enumerated editors.
+A fieldset containing a list of enumerated editors.
 Each editor is represented by an item in the choices input.
 Works only if the items are of type `string`, `number` or `integer`.
 Choices.js musst be installed and available for this to work.